brevzin/cpp_proposals/packs/generalized-packs.md

 ```

 Note the new pack expansion in the _mem-initializer_.
 This is a new ability this
 paper is proposing.
-It wouldn't have made sense if you could not declare a member
+It wouldn't have made sense to have
+if you could not declare a member
 variable pack.

 Let's pick a more complex constructor.
 A `std::tuple<Ts...>` can be constructed